planttheidea/moize/README.md

 `moize` is a [consistently blazing fast](#benchmarks) memoization library for JavaScript.
 It handles multiple parameters (including default values) without any additional configuration, and offers a large number of options to satisfy any number of potential use-cases.

-**NOTE**: This documentation is for the next major version of `moize`, please go to the [`v5` branch](https://github.com/planttheidea/moize/tree/v5) to see documentation on the current major version.
-To learn about changes that may impact your code when migrating to v6, please see the [changelog](CHANGELOG.md#600).

 - [Importing](#importing)
   - [ESM in browsers](#esm-in-browsers)
   - [ESM in NodeJS](#esm-in-nodejs)